Email Software

 Better alternatives include my recommended email programs: The Bat or Thunderbird.
 Whichever email client you choose, be sure to review email weaknesses.

-The following resources have information about importing mail from obsolete email programs:
+The following resources have information about importing mail from other email programs:

 More about importing and exporting email.